-- 2. Provided documentation of a certificate in a health area. - Provided documentation of work experience in a health care environment.
-Documentation of work experience: - 1.
-Must be on company letter head. - 2.
+Documentation of work experience:

+- 1. Must be on company letter head. - 2.
 A minimum of 6 months work experience. - 3.
 Provide a description of job duties that demonstrate hands on patient experience. - Provided documentation of 40 hours of volunteer work in a health care environment.
+This documentation can count up to ten points.